QRM 2025 PRE-CONFERENCE WORKSHOPS

 9 a.m. to 12 p.m.

-QRM gatherings are an opportunity to engage with like-minded scholars who are pushing the foundations and limits of traditional management theories, methodologies, and pedagogies.
-In this vein, this pre-conference workshop and special collection seeks to reimagine the potential of interviews to facilitate sensemaking and communication in management and organizational research.
+This workshop seeks to support participants to generate research ideas and think differently about interviews.
+QRM gatherings are an opportunity to engage with like-minded scholars pushing the foundations and limits of traditional management theories, methodologies, and pedagogies.
+In this vein, this pre-conference workshop seeks to reimagine the potential of interviews to facilitate sensemaking and communication in management and organizational research.

 Interviews support and influence participants’ sensemaking, have therapeutic effects, encourage reflexivity, and make new understandings possible.
-Typically, interview data relies on speech that is transcribed for analysis despite the inherently multimodal nature of thinking and communication.
-Theories of multimodality recognize that speech and text alone are inadequate in accounting for meaning.
-In this special collection, we are interested in contributions that explore a variety of interview techniques that fulfill different communicative needs to facilitate sensemaking and reflection, including but not limited to metaphor elicitation, photo-elicitation, arts-based methods, and use of artifacts.
-We believe that multimodal data collection and analysis through interviews can enhance the richness of data gathered, account for participants’ accessibility needs, and counter linguicism.
+This pre-conference workshop is also connected to the Special Collection entitled “Interviewing beyond Words: Exploring Multimodal Approaches for Enhancing Sensemaking” for the International Journal of Qualitative Methods.
+In this special collection, we are interested in contributions that explore a variety of interview techniques that fulfill different communicative needs to facilitate sensemaking and reflection, including but not limited to metaphor elicitation, photo-elicitation, arts-based methods, and the use of artifacts.

 The workshop will be held on Tuesday, 15 April 2025 from 9 a.m. to 12 p.m.